Prior to arrival to UNI:

 Can I drop a course after the semester has started?

 Yes.
 However, dropping below full time (12 credits for undergraduate students, 9 credits for graduate students) could affect student visas.
-You MUST notify the Immigration and Visa Coordinator Ross Schupbach firstname.lastname@example.org if dropping below full time.
+You MUST notify the Immigration and Advising Coordinator Ross Schupbach firstname.lastname@example.org if dropping below full time.

 Where can I find a map of bus routes?